 For more information about access and scope privileges, see Security roles.

 Create a custom security role

-On the Settings page, select New.
+On the All Roles page, select New.

 From the security role designer, you select the actions, such as read, write, or delete, and the scope for performing that action.
 Scope determines how deep or high within the environments hierarchy the user can perform a particular action.
 In the Role Name box enter Pet Grooming Technicians.